build-guides

 What not to upgrade first:

 • Don’t upgrade the CPU before the GPU.
-The 9600X is not a bottleneck for the RTX 4060.
+The 9600X is not bottlenecking the RTX 5060.
 A GPU upgrade has 5x more impact on gaming framerates than a CPU swap.

-• Don’t add more RAM until you’ve verified you’re hitting the 32GB ceiling via Task Manager during gaming.
-Most users won’t need 64GB for pure gaming.
+• Don’t add more RAM until you’ve confirmed you’re hitting the 32GB ceiling via Task Manager during gameplay.
+Most gaming-only setups won’t need 64GB.

 FAQ